Xcraft-Inc/xcraft/docs/package.make.overview.md

  - **Step 3.a:** In the case of binary architecture, a binary package is created by wpkg, then it is stored in a repository.

+   **Step 3.b:** In the case of source architecture, a source package is created by wpkg, then it is stored in the same repository that for the binary packages.

 There are two repositories.
 The packages used only for development and the packages for the consumer.